 4. Use Digital Tools for Analysis and Automation

-By digitizing their operations and centralizing their data, distributors can automate operations, increase efficiency, and unlock valuable insights.
+By digitizing their operations and centralizing their data, last-mile distributors can automate operations, increase efficiency, and unlock valuable insights.
 Our customers’ sales agent networks use our Android Activator app to conduct sales and track their clients’ payments.
 Because the app syncs with the Hub platform, their data is stored in one central location for managers to view, manage, and analyze.

 The Angaza platform is specifically designed for last-mile distributors